andreas-ka/bigfoot-rage/README.md

 - A video by Doug Mcnally on how to make a text-based game used his idea to check for input validation. [video link](https://www.youtube.com/watch?v=miuHrP2O7Jw&ab_channel=DougMcNally)

 - Got help styling the website by looking at Alexa's project; play it; a lot of fun!
 [Harry Potter Adventure Game](https://github.com/AlexaH88/harry-potter-adventure-game)

+- The [link](https://stackoverflow.com/questions/7780550/referencing-a-css-file-in-github-repo-as-stylesheet-in-a-html-file) tutor Jason got me that helped me fix the problem loading css on to the site.

 ### Contents